 - Fresh green juices/smoothies: a multi-vitamin drink made with leafy greens will boost the oxygen, antioxidant and phytonutrient content delivered to the cells, thus providing a protective barrier.
 You can try some of these green smoothie recipes, or a beet smoothie which is also a great immune boosting and detoxification tool.

-Apply A Throat Poultice For Reducing Inflammation
+To Reduce Inflammation And Pain Apply A Throat Poultice

 Thinly slice or grate a medium potato, drizzle a spoon of apple cider vinegar over it.
 Take this mixture and apply on a piece of plastic wrap, large enough to cover your child’s neck.